sylviawg/quizz-master-app/README.md

 A desktop **True/False Quiz Application** built with Python and Tkinter.

-This project was developed as part of **Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp** and further organized and customized while learning Python, object-oriented programming, and GUI development.
+The application retrieves quiz questions dynamically from the Open Trivia Database API and presents them through an interactive graphical user interface.
+It keeps track of the user's progress and score and provides immediate visual feedback after each answer.

-The application presents a series of questions, tracks the user's progress and score, and provides immediate visual feedback after each answer.
+This project was developed as part of **Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp** and further extended and organized while learning Python, object-oriented programming, GUI development, and working with external APIs.

 ---